NastyaLuk/anastasiya-the-analyst-portfolio/README.md

 3. Documentation: the requirements structure, functionality description and analog analysis were prepared.
 4. Scalability: a flexible product with the ability to add new functions was designed.

-### 7 Conscious consumption of cosmetic products: the choice of Belarusians
+### 7 Conscious consumption of cosmetic products: the choice of Belarusians | Apr 2022 - May 2022
 ---
 #### Description:
 Conducted a survey of over 200 respondents (205 women and 16 men) to analyze consumer behavior in the Belarusian skincare market.
 The study explored factors influencing product selection, such as natural ingredients, price, and brand reputation, as well as the role of sustainability in consumer preferences.
 Recommendations were developed for improving the competitiveness of Belarusian cosmetics through environmentally friendly ingredient selection and packaging.
 A detailed report with insights and recommendations on selected products was prepared, highlighting the growing trend of conscious consumption in Belarus.